DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-There are benefits for melanoma patients from radiographic investigations, like the early detection of metastases or reassurance, but there are also risks, such as detection of unimportant lesions (false-positives) or missed metastases (false negatives).
+There are benefits for melanoma patients from radiographic investigations, such as the early detection of metastases or for reassurance, but there are also risks, such as detection of unimportant lesions (false-positives) or missed metastases (false negatives).
 Follow-up should include evaluation of any symptoms and examination of the site of the original tumour and regional lymph nodes.
 Regular skin examinations are also important as radiographic investigations rarely detect new primary melanomas.

 There are three key indications for radiographic investigations of patients with melanoma.